jarrodek/ChromeRestClient/README.md

 ![](https://raw.githubusercontent.com/vdemedes/gifi/master/media/demo.gif)

-Well, the app is ready to develop / preview.
+Well, the app is ready to develop.
 You can either load the app from chrome://extensions/ page (check "Developer mode" check box) or run command:
 ```shell
 npm run arc
 ```

 Thanks for testing and don't forget to file an issue report if you find a bug.

+## App design docs for developers
+Please, read wiki in this repository.

 ## CSP troubles
 If you run into trouble caused by CSP environment you can run following command: